What is error correction?

 Level H: 30% of data can be restored.

-While it’s ideal to have as much error correction as possible, higher levels require more modules.
-Larger module configurations, as we have seen, require a larger area/QR Code size for better scannability.
+While having as much error correction as possible is ideal, higher levels require more modules.
+As we have seen, larger module configurations require a larger area/QR Code size for better scannability.
 If there are severe size constraints, choosing Level L, where only 7% of the data is retrievable, is ideal.

 Did this answer your question?